One Water Perspectives:

-The One Water Solutions Institute has just concluded the 2017 weekly seminar series focused on Urban Water Innovation Systems.
+The One Water Solutions Institute conducted a weekly seminar series focused on Urban Water Innovation Systems.
 A total of four series organized by UWIN’s current research thrusts were held from April through November.
 The webinars include a 45-minute presentation of the specified UWIN related research, followed by a 15-minute Q&A session.
 The webinars were recorded and are available on our YouTube Channel or via the links below.

 Our first series, “Research Thrust A”, hinges on enhancing our fundamental understanding and characterization of the sustainability of urban water systems by comparing trends in the past with alternative future land and water use, population, and climate scenarios.